-The Hebrew alphabet (Hebrew: אָלֶף־בֵּית עִבְרִי,[a]Alefbet Ivri), known variously by scholars as the Jewish script, square script and block script, is an abjad script used in the writing of the Hebrew language, also adapted as an alphabet script in the writing of other Jewish languages, most notably in Yiddish (lit.
-"Jewish" for Judeo-German), Djudío (lit.
-"Jewish" for Judeo-Spanish), and Judeo-Arabic.
-Historically, there have been two separate abjad scripts to write Hebrew.
-The original, old Hebrew script, is known as the paleo-Hebrew alphabet, which has been largely preserved, in a variant form, in the Samaritan alphabet.
-The present "Jewish script" or "square script" to write Hebrew, on the contrary, is a stylized form of the Aramaic alphabet and was known by Jewish sages as the Ashuri alphabet (lit.
+The Hebrew alphabet (Hebrew: אָלֶף־בֵּית עִבְרִי,[a]Alefbet Ivri), known variously by scholars as the Jewish script, square script and block script, is an abjad script used in the writing of the Hebrew language.
+It is also used in the writing of other Jewish languages, most notably Yiddish, Judaeo-Spanish, and Judeo-Arabic.
+Historically, two separate abjad scripts have been used to write Hebrew.
+The original, old Hebrew script, known as the paleo-Hebrew alphabet, has been largely preserved in a variant form as the Samaritan alphabet.
+The present "Jewish script" or "square script", on the contrary, is a stylized form of the Aramaic alphabet and was known by Jewish sages as the Ashuri alphabet (lit.
 "Assyrian"), since its origins were alleged to be from Assyria.
-Various "styles" (in current terms, "fonts") of representation of the Jewish script letters described in this article also exist, as well as a cursive form which has also varied over time and place, and today is referred to as cursive Hebrew.
-In the remainder of this article, the term "Hebrew alphabet" refers to the Jewish square script unless otherwise indicated.
+Various "styles" (in current terms, "fonts") of representation of the Jewish script letters described in this article also exist, including a variety of cursive Hebrew styles.
+In the remainder of this article, the term "Hebrew alphabet" refers to the square script unless otherwise indicated.